billwuqin/draft-bclp-green-terminology/draft-bclp-green-terminology.md

  energy use, notably due to the materially significant idle power use by devices, as well as the overall network capacity being allocated to serve at times of highest traffic utilization.

-Energy Efficiency Network Management:
-: Refers to the ability to control the use of available energy in an optimized manner (e.g., in a resource conserved manner and at low cost) in a network.

 Energy Efficiency Metric:
 : Refers to a metric that is used for the evaluation and assessment of energy consumption of